MiguelGuimaraes37/find-a-coach/README.md

 18. -> Coaches are loaded by firebase through a http request, done
 19. -> Adding a loading spinner when fetching coaches, done
 20. -> Handle error while fetching coaches, done
+21. -> Coaches and Requests are loaded and stored on FireBase, done;